oreqizer/haskell-notes/15functors.md

 Notice that `f` has the *kind* of `* -> *`.
 Functors describe how `fmap` should behave when used on different *type constructors*.

+> To understand functors more easily, one could think about the type constructor as a *box* that holds a value of a specific type. `fmap` takes a regular function of type `a -> b`, a *box* `f` that holds a value of type `a` in the form `f a`, applies the function to `a` and puts it back in the box as `f b`.
+However, it's more correct to say that a functor is a **computational context**.

-For example, if we wanted to define `fmap` for lists, it would be defined like so:
+For example, lists are a *computational context* of nondeterminism.
+We don't know what value to apply `fmap` to, so we just apply it to every possible value.
+If we wanted to define `fmap` for lists, it would be defined like so:

 ```Haskell
 instance Functor [a] where